 Serious iPhone photographers should also not hesitate with the iPhone 13 Pro camera — triple lens (Telephoto, Wide, and Ultra Wide) with Night mode (thanks, LiDAR), Apple ProRAW, and Macro mode; along with Photographic Styles, Cinematic mode, and ProRes video?
 So you have a seriously powerful camera rig in your pocket.
 Plus, with up to 1TB of storage, you can shoot many photos and videos for your next masterpiece.

-Finally, even six months later, the iPhone 13 Pro battery is going strong.
+Finally, the iPhone 13 Pro battery is going strong.
 This phone will definitely get you through the day on a single charge, and even if you need to top it off during the day, having MagSafe compatibility for battery packs is convenient.
 While I'm not a fan of the large size of the iPhone 13 Pro Max, the battery on that one could even last you a day and a half or more.
-Hopefully, Apple continues with the excellent battery life in the iPhone 14 series.

 Christine Romero-Chan was formerly a Senior Editor for iMore.
 She has been writing about technology, specifically Apple, for over a decade at a variety of websites.
 She is currently part of the Digital Trends team, and has been using Apple’s smartphone since the original iPhone back in 2007.
 While her main speciality is the iPhone, she also covers Apple Watch, iPad, and Mac when needed.